German & the European Union

 - 1/4 of the residents in the European Union speak German as their mother tongue

 - 1/3 of European Union citizens say they can converse in German.

 Thinking of majoring in Business???
 Did you know that German and Germany . . .

-- ranks 12th in world in terms of number of people who speak the language
+- rank 12th in world in terms of number of people who speak the language

-- ranks third when measured in terms of GNP ($1,090 billion), behind only English & Japanese.
+- rank third when measured in terms of GNP ($1,090 billion), behind only English & Japanese.

-- produces more than one quarter of the European Union’s gross domestic product.
+- produce more than one quarter of the European Union’s gross domestic product.

-- world’s largest exporter & second largest importer
+- are among the world’s largest exporters & largest importers

-- motor vehicles and industrial systems, chemicals and electronic devices rank high
+- rank high in quality for their motor vehicles and industrial systems, chemicals and electronic devices.

-- products are sold in virtually all of the world’s countries.
+- sell their products in virtually all of the world’s countries.